brodycj/cordova-sqlite-legacy/README.md

 Please include the following:
 - Which platform(s) Android/iOS/WP8/Windows 8.1/Windows Phone 8.1
 - Clear description of the issue
-- A small, complete, self-contained program that demonstrates the problem
+- A small, complete, self-contained program that demonstrates the problem, preferably as a Github project.
+ZIP/TGZ/BZ2 archive available from a public link is OK.
+No RAR or other such formats please!
+- A Cordova project is highly preferred.
+Intel, MS IDE, or similar project formats should be avoided.

+## Please do NOT use any of these formats

+- screen casts or videos
+- RAR or similar archive formats
+- Intel, MS IDE, or similar project formats unless absolutely necessary

 ## Where to ask for help